53m1k0l0n/FFXIV-LazyLoot/README.md

 Plugin for Final Fantasy XIV

 Various commands to need, greed, or pass on all loot.
 Chat and Toast output and delay for rolling.
+Configurable to optionally always pass certain items, like if an item level doesnt met your minimum requirement or if the item (Minion, Cards, Musics, etc) is already unlocked (item has a checkmark).

 # Commands

 * `/lazy` : Open Lazy Loot config.
+* `/fulf` : Enable or Disable FULF (Fancy Ultimate Lazy Feature), which will roll items automatically for you, based on your settings.
 * `/roll need` : Roll need for everything.
 If impossible roll greed or pass if need or greed isn't successful.
 * `/roll needonly` : Roll need for everything.
 If impossible, roll pass.
 * `/roll greed` : Roll greed on all items or pass if greed isn't successful.